SDoehren/always-centred/README.md

 Setting 0.2: 5 pixel on tabletop=1 pixel in view

 - Camera animation speed : Speed at which the camera recentres (default: 500ms; 0=instant)

+## Change log

+#### 0.2.0 - DM Controls
+- General code improvements
+- Added controls to allow DM to control all players centring.

+#### 0.1.0 - First Beta Release
+This was the first public beta.